catcarbonell/dwa-portfolio/README.md

 5. Test changes and notify team of new deployment

 ## Branched Development and Versioning
-1. Master -- Staging -- a preview of what is to be published!
-Do not touch this branch.
+1. Master -- Pre-Staging -- a preview of what is to be published!
+Do not touch this branch without authorization.
-If you do, that's okay, we'll...deal with it.
+If you do, that's okay.
+We'll...deal with it.
 And you.

-2. gh-pages -- Production -- Do **NOT** TOUCH/PUSH ANYTHING TO THIS BRANCH.
+2. gh-pages -- Production -- Do **NOT** TOUCH/PUSH ANYTHING TO THIS BRANCH WITHOUT AUTHORIZATION.
 I WILL LITERALLY CUT YOU IF I FIND SOMETHING OUT OF PLACE.

-3. Please feel free to pull from **Master**, create, and push to your own branch!
-When you're ready, submit to your own branch, message me on Slack (__@cat__) and I will review your contribution.
+3. Please feel free to pull from **Master** or **gh-pages**, create, and push to your own branch!
+  * Please use your Slack name when creating your own branch.
+  * When you're ready to submit to Staging, message me on Slack (__@cat__) and the team will review your contribution on your branch.

 4. When ready to upload to your branch for review, please utilize the current stable/production version numbers and add any features
   * *Currently _v.
 1.0.1_ as of 1/15/2015*
-  * ex. v1.0.1 - Added  floatingKitten.png and th-floatingKitten.png to img/portfolio
+  * ex. of syntax: v1.0.1 - Added  floatingKitten.png and th-floatingKitten.png to img/portfolio

 ## Working Naming Conventions